neptune-ai/examples/utils/migration_tools/model_registry_to_runs/README.md

 ![Organise Models in Experiments](https://neptune.ai/wp-content/uploads/2024/07/MRtoRun.png)

+In this screenshot, _Group Tag_, _Custom Run ID_, and _ID_ correspond to the original Model ID, Model Version ID and the new Run ID respectively.

 Having all model metadata in Experiments also lets you use Experiment's native [comparisons](https://docs.neptune.ai/usage/tutorial/#compare-the-runs) and [Reports](https://docs.neptune.ai/app/reports/) to compare models and model versions.